nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to filter appointments.
 2. MediMeet asks the user to enter the criteria to filter appointments by.
+3. User enters the criteria to filter appointments by.
-3. MediMeet shows the list of appointments that match the request.
+4. MediMeet shows the list of appointments that match the request.
    Use case ends.

 **Extensions:**

-* 2a.
+* 3a.
 MediMeet cannot find any patients that match the search request.

-    * 2a1.
+    * 3a1.
 MediMeet requests for a valid search request.
-    * 2a2.
+    * 3a2.
 User provides a valid search request.

-Steps 2a1-2a2 are repeated until a valid input is provided.
+Steps 3a1-3a2 are repeated until a valid input is provided.
-Use case resumes at step 2.
+Use case resumes at step 4.

 *{More to be added}*